 This page explains a little about enrolment modes and course planning.

-This was formally referred to as 'off-campus study'.
+This was formally referred to as 'off-campus' or 'cloud (online)' study.

 Enrolment rules and planning

 Course advice and planning, enrolment officers

 All courses of the University have structures which include the completion of a set number of units and may also include completion of core units or particular sequences of units.
 These course rules can be found by using the Course Search facility in each year's Handbook.
 The course descriptions in the Handbook differ from those on the course search for new students as they contain more detail for students currently studying.

 You can also find your course rules on StudentConnect through 'View course progress'.
 This enables you to check your progress to successfully complete your course.
 It also lets you know where there are units you must still complete to finish your course.

 In all faculties and for all courses there are appointed Enrolment Officers/Course advisers who can assist with course planning and provide information on course requirements.
 You can contact these staff for enrolment advice by email, in person or telephone.